 Crew service hours: 720

-The Piikani Land Crew will be at it again in summer 2019!
-If you or someone you know are interested in joining, learn more at the Montana Conservation Corps website.
+If you or someone you know is interested in joining, learn more on Montana Conservation Corps' website.

 Salish Kootenai College Upward Bound

-SKC's Upward Bound program features a service-learning component where for one week, students embark on diverse service outings throughout the Flathead and Mission valleys.
-These volunteer trips expose students to new career opportunities while offering a chance to give back.
+Salish Kootenai College's Upward Bound program features a service-learning component where, for one week, students embark on diverse service outings throughout the Flathead and Mission valleys.
+These volunteer trips expose students to new career opportunities, while offering a chance to give back.

-As a part of their service week, SKC students joined MWA for a stewardship project in the Jewel Basin.
-This isn't the first time SKC has partnered with MWA- in 2014, Upward Bound participated in a weeklong trail maintenance project in the Badger Two Medicine.
-We're thrilled to continue our partnership into 2019!
+As a part of their service week, Salish Kootenai College students occassionally join us for a stewardship project.
+In 2018, they joined us in the Jewel Basin, and in 2014, Upward Bound participated in a weeklong trail maintenance project in the Badger Two Medicine.
+We're thrilled to continue our partnership in the future!